picocomputer/picocomputer.github.io/docs/source/vga.rst

       uint16_t bg_color;
   } data[width_chars * height_chars];

 Fonts are encoded in wide format.
 The first 256 bytes are the first row of each of the 256 glyphs.
-This is the fastest layout, but wastes memory when not using the entire character set.

 .. code-block:: C